LordZintick/spellcaster-api-1.21.4/README.md

 ## List of Default Spells (With a description and sorted alphabetically)
 > [!CAUTION]
-> \* \- Exercise caution with disabled cooldowns/mana costs or in Creative Mode, as these spells can possibly crash the server if they are used rapidly
+> \* \- Exercise caution with these spells, as because of the way minecraft works, these spells may crash the server if used too much

 - Arrow Blast* - 2 second cooldown; 50 mana - Shoots a blast of arrows in every direction
   - Ingredients: Arrow and TNT